Ranagol/webpage-template/readme.md

 # 1. App description

-The aim with this app was to create an MVC php webpage, but only with the use of vanilla php code and composer packages (so no framework was allowed.)
+The aim with this app was to create an MVC php webpage, but only with the use of vanilla php code and composer packages (so no framework was allowed).

 Used technologies: PHP, Boostrap, Composer, Docker.